A Guide to Placing a Bet on

 Alternatively, if you are placing your Grand National bet on the day of the race, head to ‘Today’s Racing’ instead.
 There you will find the Grand National – Aintree event and when you’ve clicked on it, all the runners and the betting odds will be listed.

 The Grand National website is also a great source of information and will not only show you all the latest information, it will provide some great tips too.
+Just as selecting the right novice stable range is crucial for horse owners, picking the right bet requires careful consideration.

 Alternatively, if you are traditional like us, you may prefer to study all the horses when they are printed within the newspaper on the morning of the race.